PatrickWalther/twitch-miner-go/README.md

 ## Quick Start

 Choose one of the four installation methods below.
-Each guide is self-contained.

 | Method | Best For |
 |--------|----------|